mtl-brainhack-school-2019/Isabelle-Simard_Multimodal_ML/README.md

 1. Script and perform a machine learning model to predict age using rs-fMRI FNC
 2. Script and perform a machine learning model to predict age using rs-fMRI power spectra
-3. Script and perform a machine learning model to predict age using rs-fMRI statistical maps
+3. Script and perform a machine learning model to predict age using rs-fMRI neural activity
-4. Script and perform a machine learning model to predict age using rs-fMRI FNC, power spectra and statistical maps
+4. Script and perform a machine learning model to predict age using rs-fMRI FNC, power spectra and neural activity
 5. Compare models 1, 2, 3 and 4 to see which one is the most predictive of age